dollyto/aaf-generator/QUICK_START.md

 ## 🧪 Testing

 1. Share the frontend URL with your team
-2. Upload a CSV file with translation data
+2. Upload a CSV file with translation or transcription data
 3. Test the AAF generation process
 4. Download generated files